SkygearIO/features/features/192-asset-gear/index.md

 interface UploadAssetOptions extends UploadAssetBaseOptions {
   // size is required when data is stream.Readable. size?: number;
+  // Since there is no xhr2 polyfill with upload progress support in Node,
+  // upload progress callback only works for Web and React Native.
 }

 function upload(data: Buffer | stream.Readable, options?: UploadAssetOptions): Promise<string>;